Slice genus, $T$-genus and $4$-dimensional clasp number: Definitions and main statements

 \section{Definitions and main statements}

 If $\Sigma$ is a compact surface immersed in $S^3$, the self-intersections of $\Sigma$ are lines of double points, which possibly intersect along triple points.
-The lines of double points are of two kinds: ribbons and clasps (see Figure~\ref{figribbonclasp}).
+The lines of double points are circles or intervals; the latter are of two kinds: ribbons and clasps (see Figure~\ref{figribbonclasp}).
 A {\em ribbon} is a line of double points whose preimages by the immersion are a {\em $b$--line} properly immersed in $\Sigma$ and an {\em $i$--line} immersed in the interior of $\Sigma$.
 A {\em clasp} is a line of double points that is not a ribbon.
 When three ribbons meet at a triple point, there are again two possibilities.
-We say that the triple point is {\em borromean} if its three preimages are intersections of a $b$--line and an $i$--line (see Figure~\ref{figtriplepoints}).
+We say that the triple point is {\em borromean} if its three preimages are intersections of a $b$--line and an $i$--line (see Figures~\ref{figtriplepoints} and~\ref{fig(non)Borromean}).
 We will also consider surfaces with {\em branch points}, namely points that have a neighborhood as represented in Figure~\ref{figbranchedpt}.

 \begin{samepage} A compact surface is: \begin{itemize} \item {\em normal singular} if it is immersed in $S^3$ except at a finite number of branch points, \item {\em ribbon} if it is immersed in $S^3$ with no clasp and no triple point, \item {\em $T$--ribbon} if it is immersed in $S^3$ with no clasp and no non-borromean triple point, \item {\em slice} if it is smoothly properly embedded in $B^4$. \end{itemize} \end{samepage}